creatxrgithub/shu-var-app/devnotes.md

 ### binding value {varX}
 a better pratice is use "const doFn = async()" function to "setStateValue(varX)". it's because the binding {varX} doesn't accept a promised value return with {doAsyncFunctionReturnValue}
+must call setVarX() to set the binding value, the input field doesn't auto change the binding value {varX}.

 ### how to define a key-value pair type
 ```